 Target has always been a one-stop shop for all things college.
-This year, college may mean your teen lives in a dorm, an apartment, or even studies from home while taking classes remotely.
+Last year, college might have meant your teen living in a dorm, an apartment, or at home while taking classes remotely.
 Here are the most-popular Target dorm essentials purchased by Grown and Flown parents.

 New Target dorm merchandise is out and HERE is where you can find all that your student needs.
 Remember to look at the Residence Life section of the college website to find out what is provided and what is prohibited.

 Note: We are a reader-supported site and receive compensation for purchases made through these links.

 One of the first things your student might want to do is sign up for the Target Dorm Registry.
 This is a great way for them to keep a list of things they NEED and things they just think are cute for their decor, too.
 If friends and family are looking for ideas for grad gifts, birthday gifts, holiday or off-to-college presents, send them here.
 And BTW, there is an offer for 15% off to take advantage of, too.

 Most students will have access to a microwave so they can do a tiny bit of “cooking,” which might only mean reheating last night’s pizza or pouring a bowl of cereal.
 These dishes are lightweight, unbreakable, dishwasher safe and are available in four pretty colors.